Mokkapps/website/src/content/posts/2018/2018-05-11___my-first-vs-code-extension/index.md

 As I started using Visual Code I found every extension I was looking for.
 But last week I stumbled upon a feature where I could not find an extension for.
 So I decided to write my first VS code extension and let you know about my experiences during the development.

-### The problem I wanted to solve
+## The problem I wanted to solve

-Currently I am doing a lot of [Angular](https://angular.io/) development and therefore use [Jasmine](https://jasmine.github.io/) for unit tests.
+Currently, I am doing a lot of [Angular](https://angular.io/) development and therefore use [Jasmine](https://jasmine.github.io/) for unit tests.
 My first IDE which I used for web development was [WebStorm](https://www.jetbrains.com/webstorm/) which is based on [IntelliJ IDEA](https://www.jetbrains.com/idea/).
-In WebStorm I often used and liked the plugin [ddescriber](https://github.com/andresdominguez/ddescriber) for Jasmine tests:
+In WebStorm, I often used and liked the plugin [ddescriber](https://github.com/andresdominguez/ddescriber) for Jasmine tests:

 > Intellij plugin to quickly transform a JavaScript test block from describe() to ddescribe() and a test it() into iit()